 Jacqui’s Impromptu Fight

 Only now, as I’m writing this, have I realised where that mouthguard came from.
 In March last year, my trainer and I had the unfortunate experience of unexpectedly having my trainer put another person’s mouthguard in my mouth before a fight, after misplacing mine.
-I wrote about this in a previous post, ‘Awkward Muay Thai Moments: An Unfamiliar Mouthguard‘.
-I had assumed that mine was never to be seen again, but have now come to the realisation that Jacqui had used the very same bright pink mouthguard that I had lost, which must have been at the bottom of that bag the whole time.
+I wrote about this in a An Unfamiliar Mouthguard.
+I had assumed that mine was never to be seen again, but have now come to the realisation that Jacqui had used the very same bright pink mouthguard that I’d lost, which must have been at the bottom of that bag the whole time.
 So, in one week, Jacqui and I had gone from meeting for the first time to sharing bras and mouthguards.
-Her willingness to just jump in the ring on almost no notice, regardless of any setbacks, was quite admirable.
+Her willingness to just jump in the ring on almost no notice, regardless of any setbacks, was admirable.

 Immediately after the fight, the left side of my head started to swell.
 Those head kicks had taken effect.
 It quickly progressed into bruising and the following day, I woke up with quite the shiner.
 I had to go to work the following morning, something that I always do after a fight.
-I certainly received some concerned looks from my students that day, but they are all aware that I’m a fighter, so they knew that it was the result of some Muay Thai-related activity and not an abusive boyfriend, which saved me from having to explain too much!
+I certainly received some concerned looks from my students that day, but they’re all aware that I’m a fighter, so they knew that it was a result of Muay Thai, which saved me from having to explain too much!

-I felt like I had taken ten steps back with this fight.
-This was frustrating and upsetting, but it forced me to look more deeply into why I experienced that mental block and has therefore presented me with an opportunity to improve myself by learning how to avoid or get past it in the future.
-I have decided to separate my thoughts on this into a new post altogether so that I can go into detail.
-Edit: You can read that post here – Letting Go but Staying in Control: How Mental Training Enhanced my Confidence.
+I felt like I’d taken ten steps back with this fight.
+This was frustrating and upsetting, but forced me to look more deeply into why I experienced that mental block.
+It also presented me with an opportunity to improve myself by learning how to avoid or get past it in the future.
+You can read about that in Letting Go but Staying in Control: How Mental Training Enhanced my Confidence.

-While my fight didn’t go as I had planned to say the least, the night was a great success for the team overall.
-Everyone had performed exceptionally well and I was really proud of them.
-I left with some things to chew on (as well as a black eye), but there’s always progression in that, or at least, the potential for it.
-Even if I had felt like I’d gone backwards in the fight itself, I know that there was progress made in training, it just didn’t come with me this time.
+I left that fight with some things to chew on (as well as a black eye), but there’s always progression in that, or at least, the potential for it.
+Even if I felt like I’d gone backwards in the fight itself, I know that there was progress made in training, it just didn’t come into the ring with me this time.
 That fact doesn’t devalue the work I’d been putting in or the developments that had been made in the gym; it just means that as always, there is more work to be done.
 That is one of the things that is most addictive about Muay Thai; there is always more to learn and further to go.
 I have a long road ahead of me, but I’m on my way.